How To Change Your Privacy Settings for a Safer Online Experience

 You can access your privacy settings and change multiple Microsoft apps and devices by signing into your Microsoft account.
 Simply use the link to the Microsoft account privacy controls page to make changes.

-Apple collects your personal information depending on how you interact with their products.
+Apple collects your personal information depending on how you interact with its products.
 That could be connecting to their services like the App Store or contacting customer support for help with your device.

-Your personal information and payment selection are data that can get tracked and saved.
-Sometimes even your social media interactions may get tracked.
+Your personal information and payment selection are data that can be tracked and saved.
+Sometimes, even your social media interactions may get tracked.

 If you decide that you don’t want Apple tracking your ad history, you can disable this setting on your iPhone or Macbook with a few easy steps.